ersideveloper/Get-client-ip-address-using-javascript/README.md

 5-sudo apt install php(if give you a error download php from website) 6-php -S localhost:4000

-Something like linux for Mac OS users
+Same thing like linux for Mac OS users